MMCWonko/WonkoTheSane/README.md

 Install [docker](https://www.docker.com/) and run

-    $ docker run --rm=true -d -v /path/to/cache:/usr/src/app/cache -v /path/to/out:/usr/src/app/out 02jandal/wonko_the_sane
+    $ docker run -d -v /path/to/cache:/usr/src/app/cache -v /path/to/out:/usr/src/app/out 02jandal/wonko_the_sane

 This will download the `02jandal/wonko_the_sane` image and run it.
 Replace `/path/to/cache` and `/path/to/out` with paths to directories on your local filesystem.

 If you do not wish the container to run in the background, for example because you want to be able to view the log, remove the `-d` option.

 See the documentation for the [docker run](https://docs.docker.com/reference/run/) command for all possible options.